Area-53-Robotics/53D-High-Stakes-Notebook/entries/clamp-2/test.typ

   [
     == Procedures
     + Fill two robots' air tanks with 100 PSI of air.
-    + Set both robots on the field with their clamps facing towards eachother.
+    + Set both robots on the field with their clamps facing toward eachother.
     + Place a mobile goal equidistant between the two robots.
     + Activate both robots' clamps.
-    + Begin a 15 second timer.
+    + Begin a 15-second timer.
-    + Drive the opponent robot forwards until the timer runs out.
+    + Drive the opponent robot forward until the timer runs out.
     + Write down if the opponent's robot was able to pull the mobile goal off our robot.
     + Repeat steps 1-7 for a total of 5 trials.
   ],